 This policy, however, has become controversial at Fort Myers Beach due to some ambiguity about its intent.
-That subject is addressed in detail later in this section.
+That subject is addressed on page 12.

 POLICY 5-C-7 Continue to inventory buildings that are repeatedly damaged by flood waters to identify those that have recorded one or more National Flood Insurance Program (NFIP) flood losses of \$1,000 or more since 1978.
 Require that such buildings be brought into compliance with current regulatory standards for new construction if they are damaged again by flooding.